Our scientific research is devoted to the creation and development of improved therapies that target hormone receptors

 Cell receptors, including hormone receptors, are special proteins found within cells.
 Cells of different types have receptors that are unique to them based on their function in the body.
 In other words, not all cell types have the same types of receptors.
 The pelvic floor and urinary sphincter are androgen receptor (AR) rich and can be modulated by androgenic agents.

-The rationale for evaluating enobosarm as a treatment for SUI is supported by preclinical in vivo data demonstrating increases in pelvic floor muscle mass following treatment with GTx’s SARM compounds, including enobosarm, and the proof-of-concept Phase 2 clinical trial of enobosarm 3 mg for the treatment of postmenopausal women with SUI.
+The rationale for evaluating enobosarm as a treatment for SUI is supported by preclinical in vivo data demonstrating increases in pelvic floor muscle mass following treatment with GTx’s SARM compounds, including enobosarm, and a proof-of-concept Phase 2 clinical trial of enobosarm 3 mg for the treatment of postmenopausal women with SUI.